d12frosted/elpa-mirror/gnu/embark-readme.txt

   │   ;; Optionally replace the key help with a completing-read interface │   (setq prefix-help-command #'embark-prefix-help-command) │
   │   ;; Show the Embark target at point via Eldoc.
-You may adjust the Eldoc │   ;; strategy, if you want to see the documentation from multiple providers.
+You may adjust the │   ;; Eldoc strategy, if you want to see the documentation from │   ;; multiple providers.
+Beware that using this can be a little │   ;; jarring since the message shown in the minibuffer can be more │   ;; than one line, causing the modeline to move up and down:
+  │
-  │   (add-hook 'eldoc-documentation-functions #'embark-eldoc-first-target) │   ;; (setq eldoc-documentation-strategy #'eldoc-documentation-compose-eagerly)
+  │   ;; (add-hook 'eldoc-documentation-functions #'embark-eldoc-first-target)
+  │   ;; (setq eldoc-documentation-strategy #'eldoc-documentation-compose-eagerly)
   │
   │   :config